Learning in repeated auctions: Deriving revenue-maximizing auctions

-It is quite immediate to see that lazy and eager second price auctions are still DSIC mechanism (the proof follows the exact same lines that without reserve prices), hence we shall again only consider the truthful equilibrium.
-We now derive the expected payment of a bidder at this equilibrium. \begin{theorem2} Let $P_i$ be the expected payment of bidder $i$ at the truthful equilibrium of a lazy second-price auction, then where $G_i$ the cdf of $\max_{j\neq i} X_j$ and $r_i$ is the personalized reserve price of bidder $i$.
+It is quite immediate to see that lazy and eager second price auctions are still DSIC mechanism (the proof follows the exact same lines as that without reserve prices), hence we shall again only consider the truthful equilibrium.
+We now derive the expected payment of a bidder at this equilibrium. \begin{theorem2} Let $P_i$ be the expected payment of bidder $i$ facing reserve price $r_i$ at the truthful equilibrium of a lazy second-price auction.
+Then